NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 ### Gain Karma When You Earn HoloFuel For Sharing Your Nodes Resources To Power Our World

-You can also gain karma for sharing your node's resources such as CPU, memory, bandwith, etc
+You can also gain karma for sharing your node's resources such as CPU, memory, bandwidth, etc

-### Open Karma Committe/Community Concensors
+### Open Karma Committee/Community Concensors

-There will be a Open Karma Committe who will decide the algorithms for karma allocation through concensors with the community.
-The community can vote for any proposals the committe publish and only ones which receive enough votes will be made "OASIS Law".
-The community can also vote in representives to sit on the commitee so it is as open and democratic as possible.
+There will be a Open Karma Committer who will decide the algorithms for karma allocation through concensors with the community.
+The community can vote for any proposals the committee publish and only ones which receive enough votes will be made "OASIS Law".
+The community can also vote in representatives to sit on the committee so it is as open and democratic as possible.

 **We wish to empower the community to feel into their own hearts for what is right for them.
 We want them to own the system. **

-### Satillite Apps/Games/Websites
+### Satellite Apps/Games/Websites

-As already mentioned, many satillite apps/games/websites will plug into Our World using the OASIS API.
-They can choose to just share the central avatar/profile and the karma system or they can choose to also define the 2D Sprite or 3D object that will appear in Our World at the geolocation specified thrugh the API.
+As already mentioned, many satellite apps/games/websites will plug into Our World using the OASIS API.
+They can choose to just share the central avatar/profile and the karma system or they can choose to also define the 2D Sprite or 3D object that will appear in Our World at the geo-location specified through the API.
 This will be the visual representation of the app/game/website/organisation and when the player either walks into or interacts with (click, touch, etc) it will display info and meta data passed through the API.
 The player can then choose to launch the app/game/website from within Our World.

 A list of of possible early adopters can be found below: